cds-snc/report-a-cybercrime/platform/overlays/minikube/README.md

 Take a moment and fill in the values.

+On a Mac you will probably need to install and use a version of `make` from this decade.
+Run `brew install make` and then try `gmake secrets` if you have any problems.

 ## Running it

 With the prerequisites installed and the secrets created in the `platform/overlays/minikube` folder, all that's left is to start minikube, and then the app itself.